My Oscar Fish Is Not Eating Food – What to Do?

 • Test the pH levels in your fish tank.
 It should be between 6.0 and 8.0.

-• Is the tank warm enough
+• Is the tank warm enough?

-• Try changing the brand of food you are feeding your Oscar.
+• Try changing the brand of food you are feeding your Oscar

 • Stop giving it any food for two or three days.
-They usually regain their appetite after that.
+They usually regain their appetite after that

-Feeding Oscars aren’t quite as difficult as many owners assume it to be.
-All it takes is good-quality food and the right schedule.
+If you have tried everything mentioned above, it would be better to take your fish to a vet.
+Feeding Oscars isn’t quite as difficult as many owners assume it to be.
+All it takes is good-quality food and the right schedule to readjust their eating routine.

-Considerations for Oscar fish diet
+Considerations for Oscar Fish Diet

 • Do not compromise on the quality of the food.